-If you’re looking for an instant solution that is suitable for most people, take a look at our number one pick, King Koil Luxury Airbed with Built-in Internal Pump.
+If you’re looking for the best air mattress that is suitable for most people, take a look at our number one pick, King Koil Luxury Airbed with Built-in Internal Pump.
 This California king size mattress comes with a waterproof cover, ultra grip bottom, and offers supreme comfort and durability.
 If you’re looking for a mattress of a different type or size, make sure to check out the runner-ups and give our buying guide a peek!

 With dimensions of 84 x 72 x 20 and weight of 30 pounds, this California king size air mattress offers ultimate level of comfort and durability and comes with a convenient carrying bag.
 The mattress features a thick waterproof quilt top, ultra grip bottom, and a built-in 120V AC pump for fast and easy inflation.